What is the Network Registry?

 (1) Go to stake.hoprnet.org

 (2) Connect your wallet (make sure this is the one containing your NFT).
 You should see an icon for this on the top right of the site.
-Once you have connected your wallet, you should see the option to 'Sync'.
+If you are unsure if this is the right wallet, check the

-(4) You should now see your Network Registry NFT under available HOPR NFTs
+HOPR NFTs dropdown, You should see your Network Registry NFT under available HOPR NFTs

 Step 2: Get your peerID